Python-Markdown/markdown/docs/extensions/api.md

     method will generally only be used internally to recursively parse nested blocks of text.

-While is is not recommended, an extension could subclass or completely replace the `BlockParser`.
+While it is not recommended, an extension could subclass or completely replace the `BlockParser`.
 The new class would have to provide the same public API.
 However, be aware that other extensions may expect the core parser provided and will not work with such a drastically different parser.